August 8, 2005

 It was known that a toxic form of beta amyloid accumulates in the brains of those with Alzheimer's, forming dense, fibrous deposits called plaques.
 The buildup of these plaques had been thought to cause brain cells that are critical for memory and thinking to die.
 The result is Alzheimer's disease.

 However, more recently, scientists have found clues that suggest beta amyloid damages brain cells or, more specifically, the connections between brain cells, even before plaques form.
-"A growing body of evidence indicates that beta amyloid acts at the connections, called synapses, between brain cells," says study author Dr. Eric Snyder of the Fisher Center for Alzheimer's Disease Research at The Rockefeller University.
+"A growing body of evidence indicates that beta amyloid acts at the connections, called synapses, between brain cells," says study author Dr. Eric Snyder of the Fisher Center for Alzheimer's Research at The Rockefeller University.
 "Alzheimer's disease may in fact be a disease of the synapse."

 Major Leap Forward